Alagris/TaneKoi-Script/README.md

 - TURN_FRIENDLY TEAM_NUMBER  (will be hostile towards characters of this team)
 - SET_TEAM TEAM_NUMBER (two NPCs on the same team cannot hurt each other or by hurt be player in the same team)
 - SET_STATE DIALOGUE_STATE (each NPC has a dialogue state.
 This will assign that state to the current NPC)

+There are certain special built-in states that you can use

+- AUTO is the default state that automatically generates options based on the current NPC's state.
+For example if the NPC is friendly you can tell them to follow you.
+If you choose that option and then enter dialogue again, you will see an option to tell the NPC to stop following you.
+Currently AUTO will generate the following options:
+  - Follow me - if NPC is friendly and not following you
+  - Wait here - if NPC is following you
+  - Stop following me - if NPC is following you
+  - Come with me again - if the NPC was waiting for you